Hy-Vee: 1950s and 1960s

-The Hy-Vee name, a contraction of Hyde and Vredenburg, was adopted in 1952 as the winning entry of an employee contest, with three employees submitting the name.
+The Hy-Vee name, a portmanteau of Hyde and Vredenburg, was adopted in 1952 as the winning entry of an employee contest, with three employees submitting the name.
 The first store with the name opened in Fairfield, Iowa, in 1953.
-In 1956, Hy-Vee introduced its first private label products, along with a new logo.
+In 1956, Hy-Vee introduced its first private-label products and a new logo.
 In 1957, Hy-Vee opened its first in-store bakery at the Iowa City, Iowa, store.

-In 1960, the company became employee-owned by the Employees’ Trust Fund.
+In 1960, the company became employee-owned by the Employees' Trust Fund.
 The slogan "Where There's a Helpful Smile in Every Aisle" was first used in a TV commercial in 1963.
 The company's name was officially changed to Hy-Vee Food Stores, Inc., in 1963.

-In 1969, Hy-Vee expanded into Minnesota, after acquiring the Swanson Stores chain based in Cherokee, Iowa.
+In 1969, Hy-Vee expanded into Minnesota after acquiring the Swanson Stores chain based in Cherokee, Iowa.
 In 1969, Hy-Vee opened its first Drug Town, a pharmacy separate from a regular store, in Cedar Rapids, Iowa.
-Hy-Vee had 66 stores at the end of 1969.
+At the end of 1969, Hy-Vee had 66 stores.

 1970s, '80s, and '90s

 Hy-Vee continued expanding during the 1970s and 1980s, opening stores in South Dakota (1975), Nebraska (1977), Illinois (1979), and Kansas (1988).
 In 1975, Hy-Vee's 100th store, which was also its first to use electronic cash registers, opened in Keokuk, Iowa.
 By the end of 1989, Hy-Vee had 172 stores in seven states.
-In 1994, Hy-Vee updated its logo to the one used today.
+In 1994, Hy-Vee updated its logo.

-In 1995 Hy-Vee moved its corporate headquarters from Chariton to West Des Moines, Iowa, while shortening its name to Hy-Vee, Inc. The company's primary distribution center is still in Chariton; a second one is in Cherokee, Iowa.
+In 1995, Hy-Vee moved its corporate headquarters from Chariton to West Des Moines, Iowa and shortened its name to Hy-Vee, Inc. The company's primary distribution center is still in Chariton; a second one is in Cherokee, Iowa.

-Famous NFL Quarterback Kurt Warner worked at a store in Cedar Falls, Iowa from 1994 to 1995, before going to play in Arena Football for the Iowa Barnstormers.
+NFL quarterback Kurt Warner worked at a store in Cedar Falls, Iowa from 1994 to 1995, before going to play arena football for the Iowa Barnstormers.